mozilla/pontoon/specs/0108-community-health-dashboard.md

 ## Translation activity

-A combination of a line chart showing completion over time and a column chart showing approved translation submissions and source string additions over time in two separate columns.
-The translation submission column is a stack of two columns - human translations (`Translation.machinery_sources` not set) and Machinery translations (`Translation.machinery_sources` set).
-A tooltip showing the exact data at a given time appears when hovering over a chart.
+A combination of a line chart showing completion over time and a column chart showing approved translation submissions in a stack of two columns - human translations (`Translation.machinery_sources` not set) and Machinery translations (`Translation.machinery_sources` set).
+Source string additions are plotted in a separate column, which is hidden by default.
+A tooltip showing the exact data and ratios at a given time appears when hovering over a chart.

 ## Review activity

-A combination of a line chart showing the number of unreviewed suggestions over time and a column chart showing review actions and suggestion submissions over time in two separate columns.
-The review actions column is a stack of three columns - peer-approvals, self-approvals and rejections.
-A tooltip showing the exact data at a given time appears when hovering over a chart.
+A combination of a line chart showing the number of unreviewed suggestions over time and a column chart showing review actions in a stack of three columns - peer-approvals, self-approvals and rejections.
+Suggestion submissions are plotted in a separate column, which is hidden by default.
+The review actions column is A tooltip showing the exact data and ratios at a given time appears when hovering over a chart.

 See the [existing script](https://github.com/flodolo/scripts/blob/954fa85/pontoon/self_approval_ratio.py) for calculating self-approval ratio.